plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 ----------------------------------------------------------------------
 -->
 <div class="myreply">
-  Success in life is due to many things, but at a high level we can say it includes these four things: circumstances, genetics, effort, and luck.
+  Success in life depends on many things, but still we can talk about four contributing factors: circumstances, genetics, effort, and luck.

   If you're born rich, generally you do better.
 If you're born tall or beautiful, you generally do better.
 If your culture encourages